angular/angular/aio/content/tutorial/first-app/first-app-lesson-11.md

         }
     </code-example>

     This code gives the `DetailsComponent` access to the `ActivatedRoute` router feature that enables you to have access to the data about the current route.
-In the constructor, the code converts the id parameter acquired from the route from a string to a number.
+In the `constructor`, the code converts the `id` parameter acquired from the route from a string to a number.

 1. Save all changes.

-1. In the browser, click on one of the housing location's "learn more" links and confirm that the numeric value displayed on the page matches the `id` property for that location in the data.
+1. In the browser, click on one of the housing location's "Learn More" links and confirm that the numeric value displayed on the page matches the `id` property for that location in the data.

 ## Step 3 - Customize the `DetailComponent`
 Now that routing is working properly in the application this is a great time to update the template of the `DetailsComponent` to display the specific data represented by the housing location for the route parameter.